-The spectral index values in Fig.~\ref{figure:intensity-and-spectral-index} approximately match the values and trends observed for the Toothbrush relic \citep[see, e.g.,][]{vanweeren2012, rajpurohit2020}.
-To quantify this statement, however, we turn to the use of color-color diagrams.
+The spectral index values in Fig.~\ref{figure:intensity-and-spectral-index} approximately match the values and trends observed for the Toothbrush relic \citep[see e.g.][]{vanweeren2012, rajpurohit2020}.
+To quantify this statement, however, we turn to the use of colour-colour diagrams.